All Episodes

 Oh, yeah, the Republicans, that's what they want to do.

-They want to kill a program.
+They want to kill a program, right?

-It's everybody just assumes this.
+Everybody just assumes this.

-See how easy it is.
+See how easy it is?

 Oh, yeah.

-Republicans, sure, they want to they want to they want to end Medicare.
+Republicans, sure, they want to end Medicare.

-They want to end social security.
+They want to end Social Security.

 No question about it.